 High School Preparation

-A well-rounded high school education with some experiences in high school music, forensics, theatre, journalism, FFA and scouting often serves as good preparation for the major in agricultural communication.
+A well-rounded high school education with some experiences in high school music, forensics, theatre, journalism, FFA or scouting often serves as good preparation for the major in agricultural communication.
 Students with interests in science and art, business and service, and publicity and promotion will find a major in agricultural communication very compatible.

 |First Year Experience|